Low Cortisol or Hypocortisolism or Adrenal Fatigue?

 The pituitary produces ACTH.
 It is the main signal to stimulate the adrenals to make cortisol, Dhea and to some much lower extent aldosterone.

-The pituitary converts T4 to T3 very efficiently within its own cells, if it has good genes to make the D2 deiodinase enzyme.
-Gene defects with D2 (the DIO2 defect), can wreck this conversion).
+The pituitary converts T4 to T3 very efficiently within its own cells, if it makes the D2 deiodinase enzymes correctly.
+Gene defects with D2 (the DIO2 defect), can wreck this conversion.

 The pituitary has been discovered to have the highest concentration of FT3 out of all the different tissue types in the body.
 It needs high FT3.

-Thyroid patients who don't have enough T3 will not be giving their pituitary the help it needs.
+Thyroid patients who don't have enough FT3 will not be giving their pituitary the help it needs.

 Daytime dosing of thyroid meds often leads to low nighttime FT3 levels.